JuracyAmerico/gsko2019/saml-lab/saml-lab.md

-# SAML Lab - Setup Instructions
+# SAML Lab Part 1 - Enable Tableau Online for SAML

 This lab assumes you have a Tableau Online Site and an Okta Development Account.
 If you have already configured your site for SAML you may want to save your existing configuration and create a new configuration for the lab as we will use Okta to configure SCIM and MFA.

 ## Step 1 - Sign into Online and Enable SAML

 In your Web Browser Log into your Online site as a Site Administrator and Select the **Authentication** section from the **Settings** menu.
+Create a Bookmark for your site - you will use it several times during the lab.

-Check *enable an additional authentication option* under **Authentication types**
+Under Authentication types, Check 'Enable an additional authentication method'.
+Then, under SAML, click 'Edit Connection'.

 ![Tableau Online authentication settings](images/2018-12-26-15-13-58.png)

 ## Step 2 - Sign into the Okta Development Console and create a new application

+The console will be at [Okta - Dev Console](https://dev-xxxxxx-admin.oktapreview.com/admin/dashboard) where xxxxxx is your personal dev account (sent by Okta).
+Create a Bookmark for this link - you will use it several times during the lab.

 You may need to switch from the **Developer Console** to the **Classic UI**.
 The Developer console looks like this after clicking **Add Application** You can do that from the top right corner